-Also Boomers are facing numerous concerns as they approach retirement, including:
+Also, baby boomers are facing numerous concerns as they approach retirement, including:

 - They expect health care to be one of their biggest expenses

-- Too many are failing to plan for inflation
+- They are not planning for inflation

 Retirees need guidance